-By using the method proposed in this paper, subjects evaluated the styles of Western and Oriental figurative and abstract paintings without bias created by identifying specific artists and/or artworks.
+By using the method proposed in this paper, subjects evaluate the styles of Western and Oriental figurative and abstract paintings without bias created by identifying specific artists and/or artworks.
 As a result, it was shown that the figurative drawings of the Orient and the West are not very different.
-Also, it was shown that one of the authors' work, "Sound of Ikebana," has no significant difference from the Western abstract drawings.
+Also, it was shown that one of the authors' works "Sound of Ikebana," has no significant difference from the abstract drawings of the Western abstract drawings.

-However, it is not enough to clarify why the Sound of Ikebana is evaluated by Westerners as Oriental in the scope of this research.
-It is our future work to clarify this.
+However, it is not enough to clarify why the Sound of Ikebana is evaluated by Westerners as Oriental in the scope of this study.
+It is future work to clarify this.
 Also, it is necessary to use Western subjects to know the difference of sensitivity between Oriental and Western people.